 KillChainPhaseType Class

 A cyber kill chain is a phase-based model to describe the stages of an attack, and a cyber kill chain phase is an individual phase within a kill chain definition.
-The Kill_Chain_Phase property characterizes an individual phase within a kill chain.
+The Kill_Chain_PhaseType class characterizes an individual phase within a kill chain.

 The property table of the KillChainPhaseType class is given in Table 3-34.